It’s on us as leaders and human resources professionals to do everything possible to take advantage of our internal talent pools.

 Additionally, they should identify if they have any successors who could take their role if they vacated their position and what kind of development those successors would need to be ready now to assume their position.

-3. Host Talent Review meetings
+3. Host talent review meetings

-Usually, talent review meetings work their way up the leadership hierarchy, starting first with meetings with lower-level leaders and working their way up the executive leadership level.
+Usually, talent review meetings work their way up the leadership hierarchy, starting with meetings with lower-level leaders and working their way up the executive leadership level.

-The best practice for talent review would be to host live sessions of all the managers reporting up to a business leader.
-This allows the leadership team to collaborate on how they rate their employees, collect feedback from each other to gain additional perspective, and discuss how best to leverage the entire team’s talent to accomplish business needs.
+The best practice for talent review would be to host live sessions of all the managers reporting to a business leader.

-There’re many ways you can approach these types of discussions, but the simplest approach I’ve found is to give each leader a moment in the spotlight to highlight their team.
-Another approach is to discuss colleagues based on job level/pay grade.
+There are many ways you can approach these meetings, but the simplest approach I’ve found is to give each leader a moment in the spotlight to highlight their team.

-This is a great way to ensure that you’re calibrating employees correctly against peers with similar expectations.
 Either approach, or a hybrid leveraging both, can be appropriate.
 When in doubt, let the leader of the group decide what works best for them.

 One thing to be prepared for as a facilitator of a talent review is the passion that leaders have for their people.

-I’ve seen many a heated and contentious debate about how employees end up getting rated through the process.
-As a facilitator, it’s essential that you both challenge participants to think objectively about their colleagues and encourage them to disagree respectfully to ensure a transparent and healthy dialogue.
+As a facilitator, you both must challenge participants to think objectively about their colleagues and encourage them to disagree respectfully to ensure a transparent and healthy dialogue.

 4. Analyze your data (but avoid analysis paralysis)